0x84f/osu-wiki/news/2023/2023-03-02-osumonthly-8.md

 ## Things to look out for in March

 - [Skin of the Year 2022](https://osu.ppy.sh/home/news/2023-02-09-skin-of-the-year-2022) results announcement - Now that you have voted, we just have to wait for the results and statistics to be released and to see what you voted to be the best skins of 2022.
 If you want a reminder of what skins were up for votes, check out the [contest listing](https://osu.ppy.sh/community/contests/170).
-- [osu!taiko World Cup 2023](/wiki/Tournaments/TWC/2023) to begin on March 18 - Registrations ended *today*, which means soon we'll witness the sparks of a new fierce competition!
+- [osu!taiko World Cup 2023](/wiki/Tournaments/TWC/2023) Qualifiers to begin on March 18 - Registrations ended *today*, which means soon we'll witness the sparks of a new fierce competition!

 ## End word